george24601/notes/papers/gfs.md

 sequence of actions for write

 1. client asks master for the location of chuck primary and other replicas
 2. client pushes data to all replicas
 3. client sends write request to primary
 4. primary decides order in which mutation are appended, and apply it locally

-5. primary forward write requests to replicas
+5. primary forward write requests to ALL replicas, the consequence is that only need to read 1 replica to satisfy R + W > N
 6. primary gets ack from replicas, and reply to client

 In case of errors, the write may have succeeded at the primary and an arbitrary subset of the secondary replicas.
 (If it had failed at the primary, it would not have been assigned a serial number and forwarded.)
 The client request is considered to have failed, and the modified region is left in an inconsistent state.
 Our client code handles such errors by retrying the failed mutation.

 GFS does not guarantee that all replicas are bytewise identical.
 It only guarantees that the data is written at least once as an atomic unit.

 for the operation to report success, the data must have been written at the same offset on all replicas of some chunk

 ---------
 After the leases have been revoked or have expired, the master logs the operation to disk.
 It then applies this log record to its in-memory